 I am associate professor in the Human Media Interaction Group.
 Before being at the UT I spent a few years in Nijmegen, Radboud University, as a postdoc, and at the TU München for studying computer science and doing a PhD.

-My current main research interest is wearable technology, and especially haptic stimulation.
+My current main research interest is wearable technology, and especially haptic stimulation and feedback in different applications as mediated social touch, sports and rehabilitation.
 Furthermore, I am interested in design processes for creative and human centered design of products that involve technology.

 In the past I worked on Formal Methods in Computer Science, especially model checking in the modal mu-calculus, and modelling and verification of embedded systems.